aaryannn16/Intrusion_Detection_System_with_Face_Classification/README.md

 # Intrusion_Detection_System_with_Face_Classification
 This Project created to develop a Intrusion Detection System that can classify faces captured and send alerts to mobile Devices
+The project contains the follwing Files:
+1. Hardware_Arduino_Code: This file is for the esp32-CAM module, upload the following code on the esp32-CAM module and change the code accordingly.
+This code captures the image upon detection of movement from the PIR sensor.
+The captured image is converted to the JPEG format and then sent to the flask server with capture image date and Timestamp.
+2. Flask_Server_Code: This is the main server that server the frontend file, The server saves the incoming captured image into uploads folder with captured date and time.
+The server also sends the captured image to the frontend to display it.
+The sever updates the captured image in every 5 seconds.
+The server also uses the Face classification algrorithm to detect the person in the image from the provide image dataset by the user.
+3. Frontend_Web_Dashboard: This frontend web dashboard displays the current captured image with the classification result and also displays the previous captured image data with their corresponding classification results.
+4. Face_Classification_Training: This is a python code that uses keras and a pretrained model (ResNet50V2) for training of the model to classify images.
+The code trains the model and saves it as a keras file.
+5. Face_Classification_Testing: This file is used to check the accuracy of the model by testing it with real images provided by the user.
+The code provides a classification result along with a confidence value for the input image.